wso2/docs-is/en/docs/guides/identity-lifecycles/recover-username.md

     **Sample Response**
     ```"HTTP/1.1 202 Accepted"```

-## Configure reCaptcha for account recovery
+## Configure reCAPTCHA for account recovery

 !!! tip
     If you have changed the port offset or modified the hostname, change the port or hostname accordingly.

+### Prerequisites

+[Setting Up reCAPTCHA]({{base_path}}/deploy/configure-recaptcha.md) with WSO2 Identity Server.
 ### Tenant configuration

-Follow the instructions given below to configure reCaptcha per tenant for account recovery.
+Follow the instructions given below to configure reCAPTCHA per tenant for account recovery.

-1. [Setting Up ReCaptcha]({{base_path}}/guides/identity-lifecycles/configure-recaptcha-for-self-registration) with WSO2 Identity Server.
-2. Enable the **EnableMultiTenancy** context-parameter in the **accountreoceryendpoint web.xml** file.
+1. Enable the **EnableMultiTenancy** context-parameter in the **accountreoceryendpoint web.xml** file.
-3. Start WSO2 Identity Server and log in to the management console as tenant admin.
+2. Start WSO2 Identity Server and log in to the management console as tenant admin.
-4. On the **Main** tab, click **Identity Provider** → **Resident Identity Provider**.
+3. On the **Main** tab, click **Identity Provider** → **Resident Identity Provider**.
-5. Expand **Account Management Policies** and then click **Account Recovery.**
+4. Expand **Account Management Policies** and then click **Account Recovery.**
-6. Select **Enable reCaptcha for Username Recovery** checkbox to enable reCaptcha for the username recovery flow.
+5. Select **Enable reCaptcha for Username Recovery** checkbox to enable reCAPTCHA for the username recovery flow.

     ![enable-recaptcha]({{base_path}}/assets/img/using-wso2-identity-server/enable-recaptcha.png)

-You have now successfully configured reCaptcha for the username recovery flow.
+You have now successfully configured reCAPTCHA for the username recovery flow.

 ### Global configuration

-Follow the instructions given below to configure reCaptcha globally for username recovery.
+Follow the instructions given below to configure reCAPTCHA globally for username recovery.

 1. Open the `deployment.toml` file in the `IS_HOME/repository/conf` folder and add the following configuration: